Record U.S. jobless claims wipe out post-Great Recession employment gains

 By Lucia Mutikani

+The latest data brings the cumulative unemployment benefits claims to more than 26 million since the week ending March 21, representing about 16% of the labor force.
+The economy created 22 million jobs during the employment boom which started in September 2010 and abruptly ended in February this year.

+Though weekly jobless filings remain very high, last week's data marked the third straight weekly decline, raising hopes that the worst may be over.
+Weekly claims appeared to have peaked at a record 6.867 million in the week ended March 28.

-Thursday's weekly jobless claims report from the Labor Department will add to a growing pile of increasingly bleak economic data.
-It will come amid rising protests against nationwide lockdowns to control the spread of COVID-19, the potentially lethal respiratory illness caused by the virus.
+Nonetheless, the report adds to a growing pile of increasingly bleak economic data.
+It also comes amid rising protests against nationwide lockdowns to control the spread of COVID-19, the potentially lethal respiratory illness caused by the virus.

 President Donald Trump, who is seeking a second term in the White House in November's general election, has been anxious to restart the paralyzed economy.
 Trump on Wednesday applauded steps taken by a handful of Republican-led states to begin reopening their economies, despite warnings from health experts of a potential new surge in infections.